Table of Contents

 Personality disorder has its own set of diagnostic criteria, and, according to DSM-5, the diagnosis includes long-standing noticeable deviation from the social prospects that commonly leads to substantial distress or damage.

 Treatment of Personality Disorders

-- They can also suggest strategies to resolve problems, if required can also change the patients attitude and behavior
+- They can also suggest strategies to resolve problems, and, if required, can also change the patient’s attitude and behavior.

 They are basically classified into: